JohnSnowLabs/johnsnowlabs/docs/en/alab/section_based_annotations.md

 With the introduction of Section-Based Annotation, tasks can now be divided into relevant sections, and each section can be independently classified, eliminating the limitations of classifying the entire task as a whole.

 3. **Combined NER and Classification:**
-NLP Lab's versatility enables it to support project configurations combining NER and assertion labeling, with classification or relation extraction.
+Generative AI Lab's versatility enables it to support project configurations combining NER and assertion labeling, with classification or relation extraction.
 Users can now identify relevant sections within the project and carry out classification as well as NER and relation labeling within each section.
 Specific taxonomies can be defined for each such section that offers more control over the annotation targets.

 4. **Visual NER:**
 Section-Based Annotation is now available for Visual NER projects, specifically designed for image-based tasks.
 This feature is particularly beneficial when dealing with lengthy PDFs that are divided into sections by page.
 Users have the ability to specify the specific pages that are relevant to their needs.
-With Section-Based Annotation, NLP Lab offers a more granular approach to annotation and analysis, allowing users to focus on specific sections and achieve more accurate and efficient results.
+With Section-Based Annotation, Generative AI Lab offers a more granular approach to annotation and analysis, allowing users to focus on specific sections and achieve more accurate and efficient results.

 ![Types of SBA 1](/assets/images/annotation_lab/5.1.0/1.gif)